Pipe repair slow draining

 2. 2

-If a plunger doesn't work, you can try using a drain snake or auger to physically break up and remove the clog from the pipe.
+If the plunger doesn't work, use a drain snake or auger to physically break up the clog and pull it out of the pipe.

 Frequently Asked Questions

-If a DIY solution doesn't clear the clog, or the drain continues to drain slowly, it's best to call a professional plumber to properly diagnose and fix the issue.
+If you can't clear the clog with basic tools or the drain is still slow after trying, it's best to call a professional plumber.
+They have the right equipment and expertise to properly diagnose and fix the issue.

 What are the risks of using chemical drain cleaners?